DevonXDal/smart-doorbell/SourceCode/DoorbellPiService/README.md

 ## Adding Environment Variables
+The project expects the environment file to be called ".env" and be placed in the root directory of the project.
+It should be formatted like \
+FirstKey=FirstValue \
+SecondKey=SecondValue \
+ThirdKey=ThirdValue \
+\
+If there are any spaces in the value, then the value must be enclosed in double quotes (")

 ### DisplayName="{Name}"
 What the display name of the doorbell should show up as on the server and Twilio video chats.
+Double quotes allow the display name to contain spaces.
 ### UseServerPassword={Password}
 What password to use for the server in order to acquire the JWT.
 ### UseServerIpAddress={IPv4 Address}